placrosse/agildata-zero/README.md

 - Subset of MySQL syntax supported (just enough to run [TPC-C](https://github.com/AgilData/tpcc) benchmarks)
 - Depends on [rust-crypto](https://github.com/DaGenix/rust-crypto) which is not recommended for production use
 - Query planner only handles subset of validation required to ensure no unencrypted data can leak to the database server
+- Encryption keys are stored in clear text in the encryption gateway configuration file

 # Documentation